candle-lightt/candle-lightt/README.md

 Please iwc, im very sensitive sorry

-dont send random friend requests puh-lease 💔
+dont send random friend requests puh-lease 💔 i'll either ignore them or remove later on

 For some reason I tend to be bad at remembering who people are,
 (especially if you send a friend request and then don't talk to me for a while)